Support Page Content

 Where We Are

-In January, Governor Gavin Newsom’s proposed state budget included a 7.95% cut to the CSU system – or $375 million to be spread across the 23 CSU campuses.
-Combined with campus inflationary and benefit cost increases, our projected shortfall for the coming fiscal year is $31.2 million, with an additional $5.8 million projected for the following year.
-This reduction to our baseline budget combined with increased costs over the next two years will result in a $37 million budget deficit, resulting in significant cuts to every division’s budget.
+In January, Governor Newsom’s proposed state budget included a 7.95% cut to the CSU system, or $375 million to be spread across the 23 CSU campuses.
+Combined with compact funding deferrals and campus inflationary and benefit cost increases, our January projected shortfall for fiscal year 2025-26 was $31.2 million, with an additional $5.8 million projected for the following year.
+This anticipated reduction to our baseline budget, combined with increased costs over the next two years, would have resulted in a $37 million budget deficit and significant cuts to every division’s budget.

 Budget Allocations by Division